awslabs/crossplane-on-eks/bootstrap/terraform/README.md

 ```

 > [!IMPORTANT]
 > The examples in this repository make use of one of the Crossplane AWS providers.
-For example, if you are using the `crossplane_upbound_aws_provider_enable` provider, make sure to set the [`crossplane_aws_provider_enable`](https://github.com/awslabs/crossplane-on-eks/blob/main/bootstrap/terraform/main.tf#L59) to `false` in order install only the necessary CRDs to the Kubernetes cluster.
+For that reason `upbound_aws_provider.enable` is set to `true` and `aws_provider.enable` is set to `false`.
+If you use the examples for `aws_provider`, adjust the terraform [main.tf](https://github.com/awslabs/crossplane-on-eks/blob/main/bootstrap/terraform/main.tf) in order install only the necessary CRDs to the Kubernetes cluster.

 #### Step2: Run Terraform INIT
 Initialize a working directory with configuration files